jetarin-min/job-quest/README.md

 Please explain what is single-page application and how it work.
 Give examples of tools used to make SPAs.

 *\<Write your answer here>*
+Single Page application is web application that load HTML and Javascript program in the first time.
+Once the user make an interactive, browser just make an AJAX request to the server and get only JSON data and then render by itself.
+The server don't have to render all stuff, just do some API or RPC and serve the data that client (browser) needs.
+It's better for the user's experience, they won't see any browser flash/refresh.
+Frameworks that can make SPAs are AngularJS, BackboneJS, EmberJS.
+SPAs can even made from some libraries that isn't framework like ReactJS, JQuery and HandlebarJS.

 Backend Task
 ---